 Do you want to know how to take stunning sunset photos with your iPhone?
 Doing incredible sunset photography can seem tough, but it doesn’t have to be.
-In this article, you’ll discover 8 secrets for brilliant iPhone sunset photography.
+In this article, you’ll discover 8 tips for brilliant iPhone sunset photography.
 Your sunset photos will never be the same again!

 1. Pay Attention To The Clouds To Predict Beautiful Sunsets